ThrunGroup/BanditPAM-python/README.md

 ## Required: ELKI Implementation of FastPAM

-For comparison to FastPAM, an existing baseline, we use the ELKI implementation available from https://elki-project.github.io/tutorial/.
+For comparison to FastPAM, an existing baseline, we use the ELKI implementation available from https://elki-project.github.io/releases/.
+A tutorial is available at https://elki-project.github.io/tutorial/.
 The GUI allows for the use of FastPAM; to use FastPAM; open up the GUI, set the `dcb.in` field to be the input data (CSV format), set `algorithm` to be clustering -> kmeans -> KMedoidsFastPAM, and set `kmeans.k` to be the desired number of medoids.